SystemsApproach/private5g/software.rst

     in Control <https://dl.acm.org/doi/10.1145/3431832.3431842>`__.
     ACM SIGCOMM Computer Communications Review, October 2020.

-Both packages make it possible to gain hands-on experience with the components described in this book, but a significant gap remains between these limited versions of Aether and an operational deployoment of a 5G-enabled edge cloud.
+Both AiaB and RiaB make it possible to gain hands-on experience with the components described in this book, but a significant gap remains between these limited versions of Aether and an operational deployment of a 5G-enabled edge cloud.
 To address that gap, there is an ongoing effort to re-package Aether in a way that provides an incremental path for users to: